rapidsai/rapids.ai/pip.md

 {% capture intro_content %}

 RAPIDS users can once again install RAPIDS via pip!
-This is an **experimental release**.
-RMM and cuDF pip packages are available **[right now ](#install)** with cuML, cuGraph, and raft coming in late September!
-Packages are a snapshot build of RAPIDS 22.10.
-The team is continuing to improve these packages and work toward a 22.10 release.
-[If you find issues, please file them in the RAPIDS cuDF Repo](https://github.com/rapidsai/cudf/issues/new/choose){: target="_blank"}.
+This is an **experimental release** supporting single GPU usage.  cuDF, dask-cuDF, cuML, cuGraph, RMM and RAFT release 22.10 pip packages are available **[right now ](#install)** The team is continuing to improve these packages and work toward a 22.10 release.
+[If you find issues, please file them in the respective RAPIDS Repo](https://github.com/rapidsai){: target="_blank"}.
 {: .subtitle}

 {% endcapture %}